Ziggy0519/Ziggy0519/README.md

 - 👋 Hi, I’m Kerie
 - 👀 I’m interested in cooking, sports, my two awesome dogs (Ziggy being one of them), and travelling
 - 🌱 I’m currently learning coding and design through Skillcrush
-- 💞️ I’m looking to collaborate on ...not sure yet
+- 💞️ I’m looking to collaborate on projects that empower women
 - 📫 How to reach me ... kerie_nz@yahoo.com

 <!---